marmelab/react-admin/docs/RadioButtonGroupInput.md

 <RadioButtonGroupInput source="gender" choices={choices} translateChoice={false}/>
 ```

-Lastly, use the `options` attribute if you want to override any of MUI 's `<RadioButtonGroup>` attributes:
+Lastly, use the `options` attribute if you want to override any of MUI's `<RadioButtonGroup>` attributes:

 {% raw %}
 ```jsx